What is Prescriptive Analytics?

 - A mechanism to interpret this predicted future and best respond to it

-The incredible thing about AI is that it’s constantly learning, growing, and — as Google says — “building”.
+The incredible thing about AI is that it’s always learning, growing, and — as Google says — “building”.
 That is true both in the world of self-driving cars and sales and marketing.
 It never stops, much how humans never stop learning as they grow older.

 This “machine learning” technology isn’t a specific coding language or application.
 It takes many different forms, from self-driving cars to sales enablement platforms.

 It helps determine when a car should slow down, brake, or speed up.
 It can tell you when a customer is most primed for an inside sales rep to call.
 Every piece of data fed into modern AI models increases the probability of success in the output.